svgeesus/EuroMPE/voltage-ref-LM399.md

 "In contrast, the LM199 is measured in still air of 25°C to 28°C at a reverse current of 1 mA ±0.5%" (AN-161) 0.5% is 5μΑ.

-A precision current source gives the best stability (not a resistor from the ower rail, as with most circuits in the datasheet).
+A precision current source gives the best stability (not a resistor from the power rail, as with most circuits in the datasheet).
 This can be bootstrapped from output voltage rather than using a separate (and less stable) reference.
-For circuit starting, a high value resistor to power may be needed.
+For circuit starting, a high value resistor to power _may_ be needed.
 This should be less than 10% of the total zener current (investigate).

 " Since the dynamic impedance is constant with current changes regulation is better than discrete zeners.
 For optimum regulation, lower operating currents are preferred since the ratio of source resistance to zener impedance is higher, and the attenuation of input changes is greater.
 Further, at low currents, the voltage drop in the wiring is minimized." (ΑΝ-161)